 These methods, thanks to Gallwey and a number of others, evolved into “coaching” people in life, thus the name “life coaching” — even though it isn’t coaching by traditional standards.

 Well, what is life coaching?

-The fundamental presumption in life coaching is that you have the answers in you or, if not, you at least know how to get the answers.
-The life coach doesn’t pretend to know your life, and isn’t your mentor or consultant.
+The fundamental presumption in life coaching is that you have the answers in you or, if not in you, you at least know how to get the answers — even when you feel completely stuck!
+The life coach doesn’t pretend to know your life, and is neither your mentor nor consultant.

-That practicality is why life coaching is so effective and why many executives use the service for their own work and advancement.
+That practicality is why life coaching is so effective and why many business executives and professionals use the service for their own work and advancement.